oddbird/oddleventy/content/blog/2025/anchor-position-validity.md

   tab='html,result'
 ) }}

-{% callout 'note', false %}
-The "after the anchor in the DOM" check happens on the `flat tree`, which means that slotted content is placed and shadow hosts are filled with their children.
-{% endcallout %}
+{% callout 'note', false %} The "after the anchor in the DOM" check happens on the `flat tree`, which means that it happens after slotted content is placed and shadow hosts are filled with their children. {% endcallout %}

 <h3 id="top-layer">Top layer</h3>

 If you are using dialogs as modals or popovers, you are creating top layers.
-If the anchor element is in a higher top layer than the positioned element, the positioned element will not be able to locate the anchor.
+If the anchor element is in a [higher top layer](https://drafts.csswg.org/css-position-4/#top-layer) than the positioned element, the positioned element will not be able to locate the anchor.

 <h3 id="anchoring-across-shadow-trees">Anchoring across shadow trees</h3>

-An element in one tree can anchor to an element in another tree, as long as the anchor name is defined in the same tree styles where it is referred to.
+An element in one tree can anchor to an element in another tree, as long as the relevant styles are all defined in the same style tree.
+In other words, if `anchor-name` is defined in a shadow tree, the `position-anchor` or `anchor()` styles must also be defined in that shadow tree.
+If the `anchor-name` is defined outside a shadow tree using `::part()`, then the `position-anchor` or `anchor()` styles can be defined outside as well.

 {{ embed.codepen(
   id='zxOWoOE',